-Nuclear energy plays a critical role in keeping the United States safe.
+Nuclear power plays a critical role in keeping our nation safe.
 Energy independence is a core component of our country’s national security, and nuclear energy plays a significant role in establishing and maintaining that leadership.
 In addition to keeping the grid online when disaster strikes, a strong civil nuclear sector allows the United States to set international rules and keep nuclear materials out of the wrong hands.

-Nuclear energy is home grown energy, providing reliable energy to communities across the country.
-As the source of one-fifth of the United States’ electricity, nuclear is a core part of our energy mix.
-By limiting our dependence on foreign energy sources, a strong nuclear fleet increases the security of the country and makes us less vulnerable to international energy shocks outside our control.
+Nuclear energy is homegrown energy, providing reliable electricity to communities across the country.
+As the source of 18% of all the nation’s electricity, nuclear power is an essential component of our energy mix.
+By limiting our dependence on foreign energy sources, a strong nuclear fleet increases the security of the country and makes us less vulnerable to unanticipated global energy supply shocks.

 Our national security also depends on the uninterrupted availability of affordable energy sources.
-As an always-on source of energy 24 hours a day, 7 days a week, nuclear is critical to maintaining the country’s reliable electricity supply.
-While other energy sources can be put under great strain during periods of severe weather and become unreliable, nuclear power is always running, limiting the possibility of energy brownouts or blackouts.
+As an always-on source of energy 24 hours a day, 7 days a week, nuclear power is critical to maintaining the country’s reliable electricity supply.
+While other energy sources can be put under great strain during periods of severe weather and become unreliable, nuclear power does not experience the same restraints, limiting the possibility of energy brownouts or blackouts.

-The reliability benefits of nuclear are only set to increase as advanced nuclear technology continues to develop.
-Existing nuclear reactors run an impressive 18 to 24 months between refueling, but some advanced reactors have the potential to operate for as many as 20 years between refueling.
-Advanced nuclear technology unlocks the potential for reactors that can operate without having to go offline at all and can be used for purposes other than electricity, such as hydrogen production for example, for use in fuel cell vehicles
+The reliability benefits of nuclear energy will increase as advanced nuclear technology continues to develop.
+Existing nuclear reactors run an impressive 18 to 24 months between refueling, but some advanced reactors have the potential to operate up to 20 years between refueling.
+Advanced nuclear technology unlocks the potential for reactors that can operate without ever going offline and can be used for purposes other than electricity, such as hydrogen production or for use in fuel cell vehicles.

-The success of the U.S. nuclear industry reinforces our country’s position across the world.
-The U.S has led the way in nuclear development and innovation for years.
-Our nuclear fleet is the largest in the world, and we utilize the best technology and maintain the highest safety records.
+The success of the U.S. nuclear industry reinforces our country’s leadership across the world and has led the way in nuclear development and innovation for years.
+Our nuclear fleet is the largest in the world, utilizing the most advanced technology and maintaining the most rigorous safety standards.

 But this dominance is not guaranteed.
-Other countries have committed vast resources to nuclear energy.
-They are focused on innovation, constructing new facilities and developing new technologies to gain a competitive advantage over the United States.
+Other countries, including China and Russia, have committed extensive resources to nuclear energy.
+They are focused on innovation, constructing new facilities and developing groundbreaking technologies to gain a competitive advantage over the United States.
 With the possibility of reactor exports, countries are able to form 100-year strategic relationships that span the construction, operation and decommissioning of a nuclear plant – and other countries are already taking advantage of this opportunity.